Bhang: India

-(c) any mixture, with or without any neutral material, of any of the above forms of cannabis or any drink prepared therefrom.As bhang is prepared from the seeds and the leaves of the Cannabis plant, it is not banned under the NDPS Act of 1985.
+(c) any mixture, with or without any neutral material, of any of the above forms of cannabis or any drink prepared therefrom.As bhang is prepared from the seeds and the leaves of the cannabis plant, it is not banned under the NDPS Act of 1985.
 However, some states do regulate and ban the sale and consumption of bhang.
 Bhang can also be used in the form of medicine if the patient has a prescription from an Ayurvedic practitioner.

-In states where sale of bhang is legal, bhang golis or golas are sold openly at places like paan shops with little to no regulation at low prices.
+In states where the sale of bhang is legal, bhang golis or golas are sold openly at places like paan shops, with little to no regulation, at low prices.